stevewatkins17/PythonForDataAnalysis/readme_3InterimProjects.md

 # Overview - Interim Projects - Python for Data Analysis

-This course requires the submission of three small interim Python projects, each of which builds off the others (conceptually & technically).
+This course requires the submission of three small interim Python projects, each of which builds off the previous one (conceptually & technically).

-You may think of these interim projects as "stair steps" or "stepping stones" leading to a larger data analytics project.
+You may think of these interim projects as "stair steps" leading to a larger data analytics project.

 That said, no project deliverable is "locked in" to the previous one.
 Your next project may shift directions, methods, topics, data sources etc from that which you produced for the previous deliverable.